 Individuals may choose not to participate in the hearing.
-If any individual - Complainant, Respondent, and/or witnesses - chooses not to participate in the hearing, the Adjudicator may not consider any statement made by the individual to the Investigator.
 Parties (Complainants and Respondents) may also choose to attend the hearing and not answer questions.
 The Adjudicator will not draw any adverse inference solely from an individual's decision to not participate in the hearing, although this decision may impact the information available to the Adjudicator in reaching their decision.
 However, the Adjudicator may draw adverse inferences if an individual selectively participates in the hearing (for example, answering some questions but declining to answer others).